 Manufacturing related process wastewater (industrial wastewater) generated by manufacturing operations at the KCNSC is regulated under 40 CFR 433 Metal Finishing Pretreatment Categorical Standards.
 Pretreatment discharge standards are included in the KCNSC's sanitary sewer discharge permit.
 Periodic monitoring and reporting are required by the permit.
-Industrial wastewater is routed to an onsite skid-mounted microfiltration- based treatment unit.
+Industrial wastewater is routed to an onsite skid-mounted microfiltration-based treatment unit.
 Prior to treatment, process wastewater is stored in onsite tanks with secondary containment to prevent accidental release to stormwater systems.
 The treated water is discharged to the sanitary sewer system.
-All sanitary and treated industrial wastewater from the facility is discharged to the Little Blue Valley Sewer District Atherton POTW.
-During CY2020 industrial wastewater flow rates averaged 19,021gpd.
+All sanitary and treated industrial wastewater from the facility is discharged to the Little Blue Valley Sewer District Atherton Publicly Owned Treatment Works (POTW).
+During CY2021, industrial wastewater flow rates averaged 17,905 gpd.

-The KCNSC Sanitary / Industrial waste water discharge permit contains discharge limits for the IWPF, a cyanide pre-treatment system and the total facility sanitary sewer discharge.
-All permit discharge limits were met during 2020.
+The KCNSC Sanitary / Industrial wastewater discharge permit contains discharge limits for the IWPF, a cyanide pre-treatment system and the total facility sanitary sewer discharge.
+All permit discharge limits were met during 2021.
 Building support operations must comply with the Kansas City, Missouri sewer use ordinance limits.